 Both Bali Adventure Tours and Bali Safari & Marine Park can arrange for direct pick-up at Hard Rock Hotel Bali.
 For details, please visit their website or call to enquire.
 Bali Adventure Tours also has a tour desk conveniently located at Hard Rock Hotel Bali.

-Enjoy a Rockin' Stay at Hard Rock Hotel Bali with a Free Upgrade when you Book Direct!Visit Hotel Website
+Enjoy a Rockin' Stay at Hard Rock Hotel Bali!Visit Hotel Website